As a responsible pet owner, it's up to you to look after your dog's health, and this should include regular worming.

 However, dogs with worms don’t always show signs of illness.
-Often, only large scale infections have visible symptoms, so you may not even be able to tell if your dog’s affected.
-This is one reason why regular treatment is one of your best defences.
+Often, only large-scale infections have visible symptoms, so you may not even be able to tell if your dog’s affected.
+This is one reason why regular treatment is one of your best defenses.

 How to prevent worms in dogs

 There are a number of precautions you can take to protect your dog from worms:

 Discourage your dog from fouling in public places, such as parks and play areas, to reduce the risk of their spreading any infections they may already have.
 When out on walks, always carry plastic bags with you, so you can clean up after your dog should they need to go.

 If all dog owners were to take action to limit the amount of dog waste in public places, we’d greatly reduce the risk of worms spreading in the first place.